 - sleeping well

-Recent research highlights a plethora of ways that we can actively take charge of our health and perhaps decrease the rate at which our brains age.
+Recent research highlights a plethora of ways that people can actively take charge of their health and perhaps decrease the rate at which their brains age.

-A combination of aerobic and resistance exercise of moderate intensity for at least 45 minutes each session and on as many days of the week as possible has been reported to boost brain power in people aged 50 and over significantly.
+Performing a combination of aerobic and resistance exercise of moderate intensity for at least 45 minutes each session on as many days of the week as possible can significantly boost brain power in people aged 50 and over.

-Dancing has also shown to have an anti-aging effect on the brain of seniors.
-A study conducted by the German Center for Neurodegenerative Diseases, Magdeburg, Germany found that while regular exercise can reverse the signs of brain aging, the most profound effect was seen in people who danced.
+Dancing may also have an anti-aging effect on the brains of older adults.
+A study by the German Center for Neurodegenerative Diseases in Magdeburg found that although regular exercise can reverse the signs of brain aging, the most profound effect was among people who danced.

 Playing an instrument

-Baycrest Health Sciences in Toronto, Canada, revealed why playing a musical instrument may help older adults ward off age-related cognitive declines and retain their listening skills.
+Researchers at Baycrest Health Sciences in Toronto, Canada, revealed why playing a musical instrument may help older adults ward off age-related cognitive decline and retain their listening skills.

 Researchers found that learning to play a sound on a musical instrument changes brain waves in such a way that improves an individual’s listening and hearing skills.
 The alteration in brain activity indicates that the brain rewires itself to compensate for disease or injuries that might prevent a person’s ability to perform tasks.

-A key component of brain health is diet.
-Recent research has linked omega-3 and omega-6 fatty acids in the blood with healthy brain aging.
-Another study has also determined that consuming foods included in the Mediterranean or the MIND diet is associated with a lower risk of memory difficulties in older adults.
+Another study has also determined that consuming foods included in the Mediterranean or MIND diet is associated with a lower risk of memory difficulties in older adults.

-Research by the University of Illinois, Champaign, IL, discovered that middle-aged people who have higher levels of lutein – a nutrient that is found in green leafy vegetables, such as kale and spinach, and eggs and avocados — had similar neural responses to younger individuals than of people the same age.
+Research by the University of Illinois at Urbana-Champaign discovered that middle-aged people with higher levels of lutein — which is a nutrient present in green leafy vegetables, such as kale and spinach, as well as eggs and avocados — had similar neural responses to younger individuals than those of people of the same age.